swapnaganisetti/Swapna-AI/README.md

 ## 🤝 Contributing

-Got ideas to make the magic even better?
+Got ideas to make the dreams even better?
 Contributions are welcome!
 Check out our [Contributing Guide](CONTRIBUTING.md) to get started.

 ## 💌 Let's Connect!

-Have questions or just want to share your Swap.ai success story?
+Have questions or just want to share your Swapna AI success story?
 Reach out!

 - 🐦 [Twitter](https://twitter.com/yourusername)
 - 💼 [LinkedIn](https://linkedin.com/in/yourusername)